microsoft/aksworkshop/_entries/02-07 challenge4.md

 * [Azure Container Instances](https://docs.microsoft.com/en-gb/azure/container-instances/) can be used to run this image as a container, e.g using the  `az container create` command.
 * When running as a Container Instance set we don't want it to restart once it has finished, so set `--restart-policy Never`
 * Provide the endpoint of your capture orders service in `SERVICE_ENDPOINT` environmental variable e.g. `-e SERVICE_ENDPOINT=https://orders.{ingress-ip}.nip.io`
-* You watch the orders come in with the frontend page, and can view the detailed output of the load test with the `az container logs` command
+* You can watch the orders come in using the Frontend application, and can view the detailed output of the load test with the `az container logs` command
 * Make a note of the results, response times etc

 {% collapsible %}